The cloud refers to data sharing software and service that runs on the internet.

 - Dropbox: This tool is majorly used to collaborate with remote resources.
 You can share files, and documents of any size through this SaaS application

 - HubSpot: This is a marketing, sales, and customer support tool that helps with all the tasks and automates the different workflows

-With the above examples, you might have surely understood how SaaS works as these examples are used by many individuals today. if you want to learn more you can also read our post on best SaaS examples.
-But if you want to develop a SaaS application, are you aware of when to use it?
+With the above examples, you might have surely understood how SaaS works as these examples are used by many individuals today. if you want to learn more you can also read our post on best SaaS application examples.
+But if you want to build a SaaS application, are you aware of when to use it?
 Let’s check.